isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 ## Layers guide:

 1. Rice doused with a modified bulgogi sauce
-2. Light shredded lettuce with very finely shredded purple cabbage (ratio of like 4:1)
+2. Light shredded lettuce with very finely shredded purple cabbage (ratio of like 4:1).
+Optional: shredded carrots.
 3. Sweet Potato Noodles (AKA japchae, or glass noodles)
 4. Korean fried chicken (AKA mochiko chicken, although modified).
 Can also do pork or beef.
 5. Black and white sesame seeds, spicy mayo, and white lime sauce.